kaisenlinux/manpages-dev/category/Analysis/tree.md

               If a match pattern is specified by the -P or -I option, this will cause the pattern to match without regards to the case of each letter.

        --matchdirs
               If  a  match pattern is specified by the -P option, this will cause the pattern to be applied to directory names (in addition to filenames).
-In the event of a match on the direc‐ tory name, matching is disabled for the directory's contents.
+In the event of a match on the directory name, matching is disabled for the directory's contents.
 If the --prune option is used, empty folders that match the pattern will not be pruned.

        --prune
               Makes tree prune empty directories from the output, useful when used in conjunction with -P or -I.  See BUGS AND NOTES below for more information on this option.